caravelo/beercruit/README.md

 ```

 ## 3. Make a pull request
-Once you have it ready, make a pull request so we can double-check you have enconded the file properly and there is availability for that slot.
+Once you have it ready, make a pull request so we can double-check you have encoded the file properly and there is availability for that slot.

 ## 4. Grab your Beers!
 Once approved, we will send you an email with the exact address of the bar where we’re meeting.
 Being these the firsts meet-ups we’re hosting and hoping we’ll do lots more, we’ll do everything we can to make them as pleasant and interesting as possible!